 The takeaway?
 Social Media Managers do more than tweet and post to Facebook.
 They are responsible for a multitude of company functions and must create relationships within the company to support their efforts.

-Is a Social Media Manager simply a new-fangled marketing position?
+Is a Social Media Manager simply a marketing position?

 At the end of the day…